Failure to write to Jpeg from Canon Ixus - digikam bug 214636

-#4 Updated by Andreas Huggel over 8 years ago
+#4 Updated by Andreas Huggel almost 9 years ago

 Thanks for the feedback, Michael and Volker.
 I've asked on the digiKam bugtracker and since it's more important to find out if there is a bigger problem here, I'll back out the change and we'll wait and see if more such images with duplicated segments show up.